Przejdź do treści głównej

 • • Zero downtime during entire migration

-• Legacy modernization is a business process, not just technical - requires management support and clear success metrics
+• Legacy modernization is a business decision, not just a technical one.
+Without management support and clear success metrics, it will stall

 • Strangler Pattern minimizes risk and enables continuous value delivery without downtime

-• Technical debt has real financial cost - its repayment is an investment, not an expense
+• Technical debt has a real financial cost.
+Paying it down is an investment, not an expense

 • Phased migration with feature flags and canary releases gives full process control and rollback capability